view the first several rows of the iris data set

 scale_fill_brewer(type = 'qual', palette = 'Set1')

-data set contains RNA-seq reads for a subset of genes differentially expressed in response to five conditions.
+The dandelion data set contains RNA-seq reads for a subset of genes differentially expressed in response to five conditions.

 # download the dandelion differential expression data set